These outdoorsy gifts for kids are both practical and fun–perfect for budding scientists who love to explore the world around them!

 8. Nat Geographic Kids books In addition the magazines, we love the Nat Geo books for kids.
 If your kids are anything like mine, you can totally relate to the constant asking, “WHY?”
 This book has the answers!
 It’s the kind of book my boys love to just pick up and flip through, even when I’m not reading to them.

 9. Treasure Box

 Each of my boys has his own “treasure box”.
 It’s a place to keep anything special to them–which often includes rocks and such that they find while exploring.
 We bought ours at a local craft store, and the boys spent part of an afternoon painting and decorating them.
-They’re fabulous because they help corral all the little things they accumulate on our adventures, and they think it’s fabulous to have their very own treasure!
+They’re fabulous because they help corral all the little things they accumulate on our adventures, and they think it’s fabulous to have their very own treasure chest!